Visual Arts Exhibit

 The exhibit is available for viewing at scheduled performances and during regular Box Office hours Tue-Fri 1-6 and Sat 10-4.

-Calling All Artists: Showcase and sell work in the Clark Center Visual Arts Exhibit
+Calling All Artists: Showcase your work in the Clark Center Visual Arts Exhibit

-We are now accepting applications from fine artists who are interested in displaying and selling their work!
+We are now accepting applications from fine artists who are interested in displaying their work!

 Our lobby is filled with art from local artists year round!
 Mixed media such as oil, watercolor, pastels, pen and ink, sketching, etc. are encouraged, as well as sculptures and photography.